block/ide-metrics-plugin/RELEASING.md

 1. Bump `publish_version` in `gradle.properties` to next stable version (removing the `-SNAPSHOT` suffix).
 1. `git commit -am "chore(gradle): prepare for release x.y.z."`
+1. Push this as a PR and merge it.
 1. Publish to Maven Central by invoking the `Publish gradle plugin and dependencies` action on Github.
 1. `git tag -a vx.y.z-gradle -m "Gradle plugin version x.y.z."`